sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 ![Check process instance](test5.png)

-You can also check the Inbox to see the that the approval form was created properly – You get an approval form because the total was over 1000.
+You can also check the Inbox to see the that the approval form was created properly – you get an approval form because the total was over 1000.

 ![Inbox](test6.png)